Counting down the days until spring? Here’s how nature tells us the season is about to change.

 It might feel like it’s been a long and cold winter, but don’t despair – blue skies and warmer days really are on the way.

-You don’t need to solely watch the calendar to count down the days until spring, nature give us hints that seasons are changing.
+You don’t need to solely watch the calendar to count down the days until spring, nature give us hints when the seasons are changing.

-Here’s five animal and plant behaviours to look out for.
+Here are five animal and plant behaviours to look out for:

 1. Flowering wattle

 Australia’s national flower is blooming in parks, gardens and on roadsides.
 There are close to 1000 species of wattles, or acacias, in Australia making them the country’s most common flowering plants.

 Some early blooming varieties have been covered in their trademark fluffy yellow blossoms since the beginning of August, and others will continue to flower throughout spring.

 Wattles make beautiful garden plants, and come with the bonus of providing habitat and food for native birds, animals and insects.
 More than 100 species of wattle are native to South Australia – State Flora can help you choose the perfect one for your patch of paradise.

 Magpies are some of the most obvious nesters, with their territorial behaviour and love of parading around carrying nesting material like sticks and pet fur.
 The good news is that magpies only swoop for about six weeks, while their chicks are fledging.
 Check out our tips for surviving swooping season.